exoplatform/exo-documentation/docs/PersonalApplications.rst

 |PRFL-6|

-All kudos in the drawer are clickable and opens, in a new browser tab, the activity in which the kudos is sent or received (either it's an activity or comment).
+All Kudos in the drawer are clickable and open, in a new browser tab, the source activity where the Kudos was sent or received.

 .. _Cauris: